Chapter 4 : Jolt

 The last one had been carved in by James, latched on like an afterthought.
 Confronting the dead parent now did not give Albus the sort of resolution it had given his siblings—the moments they had shared were not quite so pleasant.

-The convulsions, the fatigue, the extraordinary amount of willpower his seven-year old self would summon to keep his mouth from screaming while his body felt as if it was tearing itself to pieces— but most importantly, mixed with soreness afterwards, it was the indescribable pleasure of meeting his father’s approval.
+The convulsions, the fatigue, the extraordinary amount of willpower his seven-year old self summoned to keep his mouth from screaming while his body felt as if it was tearing itself to pieces— but most importantly, mixed with soreness afterwards, it was the indescribable pleasure of meeting his father’s approval.

 “Now, son, remember that this pain is nothing but a mind trick.
 The ultimate manipulation of this curse, you see, rests in the recipient.
 Rather than deflect, I want you to control your emotions, make your hardness your strength, never allow for doubt to invade the security of your mind, and you will be stronger, much stronger, than anyone else.”